DiminishAR: Diminishing Visual Distractions via Holographic AR Displays: Discussion

+However, two concerns arise when implementing such interventions: reduced user awareness and potential accidents \cite{kim2024collision}.
+For example, diminishing the visibility of objects could unintentionally obscure safety-relevant cues, such as emergency notifications or hazardous items.
+To address this, AR systems should incorporate context-aware adaptations that dynamically prioritize the visibility of essential information, ensuring users maintain situational awareness even as distractions are minimized.
+Similarly, in environments like workplaces or classrooms, overly aggressive distraction suppression could reduce awareness of interpersonal interactions or environmental changes.
+By integrating adaptive features that balance distraction minimization with context sensitivity, our interventions can ensure that users remain connected to their surroundings while benefiting from enhanced focus.

-While the use of AR to enhance cognitive performance offers promising aspects for future applications, it equally demands rigorous ethical and societal scrutiny.
-A concern is that by selectively erasing or altering environmental elements, whether objects or people, we risk altering the human experience and undermining ethical norms in social interaction.
-This selective removal intersects with collective social realities, raising questions about the ethics of perception, the authority to determine what should be diminished, and the broader societal ramifications of these choices.
-Adding a cultural perspective, the potential for misuse is highlighted in popular media; for instance, an episode of Black Mirror features a "block" function in which individuals are made invisible to society through mediated reality contact lenses \cite{muller2019we}.
-When 'blocked,' the person appears as a distorted image, effectively ostracizing them from any social interaction.
-Such a dystopian vision illustrates the ethical complications that could arise, including questions surrounding consent, privacy, and the consequences of creating a society where people can be selectively excluded from shared reality.
-As this technology matures, it is imperative to engage in a thorough ethical examination to navigate the multitude of concerns that arise from modifying shared social environments.
+As XR technologies evolve, ethical concerns about their societal impact must remain at the forefront.
+A concern is that by selectively manipulating environmental elements, whether objects or people, we risk altering the human experience and undermining ethical norms in social interaction.
+This selective manipulation affects collective social realities, raising ethical questions about perception, who decides what is diminished, and the broader societal impacts of these choices.
+Adding a cultural perspective, the potential for misuse is highlighted in popular media.
+For instance, in the Black Mirror episode “White Christmas” (S2E4), individuals are "blocked" and rendered invisible to society through mediated reality contact lenses \cite{muller2019we}.
+When blocked, the person appears as a distorted image, ostracizing them from any social interaction.
+Such a dystopian vision raises ethical concerns about consent, privacy, and the consequences of selectively excluding people from shared reality.
+As this technology matures, a thorough ethical examination is imperative to address the concerns arising from modifying shared social environments.